abpio/abp-commercial-docs/en/studio/monitoring-applications.md

 ## Collecting Telemetry Information

 There are two application [types](./running-applications.md#abp-studio-running-applications): C# and CLI.
 Only C# applications can establish a connection with ABP Studio and transmit telemetry information via the `Volo.Abp.Studio.Client.AspNetCore` package.
+However, we can view the *Logs* and *Browse* (if there is a *Launch URL*) for both CLI and C# application types.
 Upon starting C# applications, they attempt to establish a connection with ABP Studio.
 When connection successful, you should see a chain icon next to the application name in [Solution Runner](./running-applications.md#run-1).
 Applications can connect the ABP Studio with *Solution Runner* -> *C# Application* -> *Run* -> *Start* or  from an outside environment such as debugging with Visual Studio.
 Additionally, they can establish a connection from a Kubernetes Cluster through the ABP Studio [Kubernetes Integration: Connecting to the Cluster](./quick-starts/microservice.md#kubernetes-integration-connecting-to-the-cluster).

 You can [configure](https://docs.abp.io/en/abp/latest/Options) the *AbpStudioClientOptions* to disable send telemetry information.
 The package automatically gets the [configuration](https://docs.abp.io/en/abp/latest/Configuration) from the `IConfiguration`.
 So, you can set your configuration inside the `appsettings.json`: